 In “farrowing crates,” newborn piglets can reach their mothers to nurse, but sows are prevented from even turning around, and must lie or stand on slatted metal flooring through which their urine and excrement drop.
 Inevitably these floors, on which sows nurse, sleep and stand, are covered in layers of waste, which is demoralizing for these fastidious animals who, when permitted, always establish separate toilet areas far from their nests.
 Slatted flooring also causes severe leg problems for sows and piglets.
-See video footage of the farrowing crates here.

 The deeply rooted drive in sows to express natural nesting and mothering behaviors is completely thwarted in the cruel confines of a farrowing crate.
-Though sows spend hours lining their secluded nests with soft materials in nature, in farrowing crates they receive no bedding whatsoever.
+Though sows in nature spend hours lining their secluded nests with soft materials, in farrowing crates they receive no bedding whatsoever.
 According to a Humane Society report, ‘Sows in intensive confinement operations attempt to perform nesting behavior—pawing the floor and nosing the bars of the crate—even in the absence of a suitable site and without nest building materials.
-Sows may even wear down their front hooves and suffer from abrasions on their snouts from performing this behavior in contact with the concrete floor.' " (1)
+Sows may even wear down their front hooves and suffer from abrasions on their snouts from performing this behavior in contact with the concrete floor.’

 At one station of Pig Adventure’s birthing wing, children taking the tour are encouraged to name a newborn piglet.
 I watched as kids who were perfect strangers flocked to the window and bowed their heads together, cradling complimentary plush piglets and consulting in breathless tones.
 Since the piglet was a she, they decided on Charlotte, after the spider in Charlotte’s Web, the beloved children’s book in which a pig is saved from slaughter.
 Interestingly, just a few days before, I’d seen a letter from E.B.
 White responding to a request from his publisher that he explain his reasons for writing Charlotte’s Web.
 He replied:

-A farm is a peculiar problem for a man who likes animals, because the fate of most livestock is that they are murdered by their benefactors.
+“A farm is a peculiar problem for a man who likes animals, because the fate of most livestock is that they are murdered by their benefactors.
 The creatures may live serenely but they end violently, and the odor of doom hangs about them always.
 I have kept several pigs, starting them in spring as weanlings and carrying trays to them all through summer and fall.
 The relationship bothered me.
 Day by day I became better acquainted with my pig, and he with me, and the fact that the whole adventure pointed toward an eventual piece of double-dealing on my part lent an eerie quality to the thing.
 I do not like to betray a person or a creature, and I tend to agree with Mr. E.M.
 Forster that in these times the duty of a man, above all else, is to be reliable.
 It used to be clear to me, slopping a pig, that as far as the pig was concerned I could not be counted on, and this, as I say, troubled me.
-Anyway, the theme of “Charlotte’s Web” is that a pig shall be saved, and I have an idea that somewhere deep inside me there was a wish to that effect.
+Anyway, the theme of “Charlotte’s Web” is that a pig shall be saved, and I have an idea that somewhere deep inside me there was a wish to that effect.”

 What the Pig Adventure tour doesn’t show, of course, is that these piglets have had their tails cut off, their incisor teeth broken off with pliers or clippers, and, if they are male, their testicles ripped out through brutal scalpel incisions; all without anesthesia or any prior painkiller.
-See our post, "Fair Oaks Farms: Selling Slavery and Sexual Violation as the Miracle of Life."
+(See Fair Oaks Farms: Selling Sexual Violation as the Miracle of Life.)

-Piles of piglets who have been taken from their mothers to be weaned in preparation for sale to “finishing farms”—more indoor confinement operations where these intelligent animals lie around for months with nothing to do but eat or sleep.
+In the “nursery” were huddled piles of piglets who had been taken from their mothers to be weaned in preparation for sale to “finishing farms”—more indoor confinement operations where these intelligent animals lie around for months with nothing to do but eat or sleep.
 Some of the largest commercial finishing operations house more than 5,000 young pigs.
-"Pigs raised in these systems are unable to engage in any important natural behaviors, including rooting, wallowing, exploring, nest-building, and foraging, and are unable to form natural familial or social groups.
-Like their confined mothers, young pigs exhibit dejection, learned hopelessness, and neurotic coping behaviors indicative of mental disturbance."
-(1) They are slaughtered at six months of age.
+Pigs raised in these systems are unable to engage in any important natural behaviors, including rooting, wallowing, exploring, nest-building, and foraging, and are unable to form natural familial or social groups.
+Like their confined mothers, young pigs exhibit dejection, learned hopelessness, and neurotic coping behaviors indicative of mental disturbance.
+They are slaughtered at six months of age.